coderaanalytics-projects/econdata-blog/post 1/README.md

 # Introducing EconData

 [EconData](https://econdata.co.za/) is a single source of South African macroeconomic data.
-EconData provides the public and researchers free access to a growing collection of South Africa data sources (currently over 80 000), making it easy to download and update economic time series and automate workflows that draw on this data.
+EconData provides researchers and broaderpublic free access to a growing collection of South Africa data sources (currently over 80 000).
+EconData makes it easy to download and update economic time series and automate workflows that draw on this data.

 ### Automatable Data